 We've introduced you to Alibaba and given you our take on what's good and bad about it.
 Now, we'll address the giant panda in the room: is it safe to buy from companies that sell on Alibaba?
 Before you put stock in the exaggerations and tall tales that you might hear on the Internet or elsewhere about widespread scamming and counterfeiting in China, take some time to read our assessments and advice.

 Alibaba is one of the largest e-commerce portals in China -- and perhaps the world -- so it's definitely legitimate.
 The suppliers who sell through it, though, are another story.
-While the majority of them are there to do business honestly, there have been some cases of suppliers scamming their customers.
+While the majority of them are there to do business honestly, there have been some cases of them scamming their customers.

 All trading (online or otherwise) comes with a degree of risk.
 The risks (or at least the stakes) are assumedly higher on Alibaba, though, since you're often forced to buy multiple units of a product at once.
 That means more money changing hands, and more products that have a chance to be counterfeit or otherwise defective.
-Buying on more consumer-focused e-commerce portals -- such as AliExpress, eBay, or Amazon -- can decrease this risk, as you can often buy items one at a time.
+Buying on more consumer-focused e-commerce portals -- such as eBay.com or Amazon.com -- can decrease this risk, as you can often buy items one at a time.

 Fortunately, there are ways to reduce the risks that come with buying in bulk, and weed out the scammers.
 We'll explain more below.

-There are certain products on Alibaba that are especially popular bait for counterfeiters and fraudsters.
+There are certain products that are especially popular bait for counterfeiters and fraudsters.
 These include digital media (such as DVDs, Blu-Ray discs, video games, and computer software), computer memory storage devices (such as USB flash drives and external hard drives), and items from popular Western brands (e.g. Apple, Nike, Sony, Disney, Marvel, and so on).
 Almost all of these will be not-as-advertised, if not outright knock-offs.
 Even some products supposedly from major Chinese brands may be fake, too.

 If you're unsure about a product on Alibaba, try to find an identical or reasonably similar one elsewhere online.
 If the one on Alibaba is in the ballpark of 50% (or more) off the price of its counterpart, it's a sign that you might be dealing with a faker or scammer.

 An easy way to avoid dealing with a dishonest seller is to buy only from those who have the Gold Supplier status.
 This means that they have a paid account on the website, and have verified that they have a registered business, so they have more to lose from being caught scamming.
-This isn't a total guarantee, though, so try to find Gold Suppliers who have been on Alibaba for a number of years (say, a minimum of 3); they're likely more trustworthy.
+This isn't a total guarantee, though, so try to find Gold Suppliers who have been on the platform for a number of years (say, a minimum of 3); they're likely more trustworthy.
 You can find this information on a product's details page, in the upper-right section labelled "Supplier Details".

 Under the "Supplier Details" section that we just mentioned, you can also click Contact Now or Chat Now / Leave Messages to send an email or online chat to a supplier.
 Ask as many questions as you need to in order to be sure that you're dealing with someone on the level.
 You may also want to click Visit Minisite to see what else the supplier has for offer, or look them up using a regular search engine and see if they're authorized to be selling everything that they list.
 If your intuition tells you that something is off, it may be a better idea to look elsewhere for what you want than forge ahead with a risky deal.